| |

 presence can be short lived.
 Ionization or a mineral

-sanitizer would ordinarily be a good choice.
-However, I
+ordinarily be a good choice.
+Ho

-plaster to completely cure.
 You have ruled out chlorine.
+Bromine has

-Bromine usage will be more expensive because of the heat and
+expensive because of the heat and the strong Arizona Sun.

-the strong Arizona Sun.
-However, the bromine requirements
+However, the bromine requirements will be drastically

-will be drastically reduced by the use of the ozonator.
-In
+reduced by the use of the ozonator.
+In short, the amount of

-short, the amount of bromine required, to maintain any given
+bromine required, to maintain any given PPM level, will be

-PPM level, will be much less because of the ozonator.
-Given
+much less because of the ozonator.
+Given the sensitivity

 that this information proves useful.
 To better assure proper